 Aloha pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Aloha is none Tomorrow (26 June 2026) levels are similar - grass at low levels.
-Over the following five days grass will increase.
+Today (16 July) pollen in Aloha is medium; grass is medium; oak and ragweed are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass, oak, and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app